humzaanwarkhan/OneRecon/README.md

 # OneRecon
-OneRecon is a simple yet powerful CLI tool written in C for performing essential domain reconnaissance tasks in one place.It automates commands like whois, nslookup, and ping to quickly gather information about target domains and save the results.
+OneRecon is a simple yet powerful CLI tool written in C for performing essential WEB domain reconnaissance tasks in one place.It automates commands like whois, nslookup, and ping to quickly gather information about target domains and save the results.

 🚀 Features